 No one even bothers offering you information and advice.
-People either think you are crazy or irresponsible.
+People either think you are bonkers or irresponsible.
 Everyone assumes it was an ‘accident’.
 Old women get huffy with you at Target when you are pushing around a cart with a screaming toddler, a pre-schooler, three bunches of bananas, and four tubs of ice cream.
 People feel compelled to tell you their horror stories about middle children who wind up being axe murderers.
 Or politicians.
 You see your obstetrician for the first time the day the baby arrives.
 You get a few looks of sympathy from friends and family, but no parties or cards.

 People who have finished child-bearing return to work, lose weight and look glamorous and well-rested.
 They have nothing for you but pity.
 People are disgusted by you.
 You are disgusted by you.
 Everyone asks if it’s your first and when you say it’s your third, they laugh hysterically and walk away.